Muhammad-alduais/movinware-website/replit.md

 - All images verified to have proper alt text for SEO and accessibility compliance
 - Application now fully optimized for search engines and mobile devices

-**January 21, 2025 - Arabic Mobile Layout Fix Completed**
+**January 21, 2025 - Comprehensive Scroll Animation Optimization Completed**
-- Fixed Arabic mobile layout issue in Implementation Timeline cards
+- Fixed Arabic mobile layout issue in Implementation Timeline cards with proper flex ordering
-- Corrected flex order for mobile screens: main content now appears above achievements
-- On mobile/vertical layout: title and description now properly display above "الإنجازات الرئيسية"
-- Maintained correct horizontal layout: titles on right, achievements on left for larger screens
-- Applied proper order classes (order-1, order-2) with responsive breakpoints for optimal UX
+- Resolved mobile navbar positioning and z-index issues for consistent menu functionality across all scroll positions
+- Optimized scroll-triggered animations to prevent visual jumping and abrupt size changes
+- Enhanced intersection observer with better threshold (0.2) and root margin for smoother element transitions
+- Improved scroll handlers in ValueSection and HumanoidSection with transition zones to prevent sudden card switches
+- Added smooth transition timing and cubic-bezier easing for all animations
+- Fixed TypeScript errors in Testimonials component with proper string type casting
+- Increased animation durations and improved timing functions for more polished user experience

 **January 20, 2025 - Project Migration to Replit Completed**
 - Successfully migrated from Replit Agent to standard Replit environment